-We calculate the Class Coupons of Treasury Index Classes for each Accrual Period (after the first) on the fourth business day before the Accrual Period begins (a "Treasury Index Adjustment Date").
-On each Treasury Index Adjustment Date, we will determine the applicable Treasury Index, which will be either:
+Freddie Mac, as Administrator, calculates the Class Coupons of Treasury Index Classes for each Accrual Period (after the first) on the fourth business day before the Accrual Period begins (a "Treasury Index Adjustment Date").
+On each Treasury Index Adjustment Date, Freddie Mac will determine the applicable Treasury Index, which will be either:

-- The auction average (investment) yield, expressed as a per annum rate, on three-month or six-month U.S. Treasury bills as made available by the Treasury in the most recent edition of its Public Debt News that is available to us. - The weekly average yield, expressed as a per annum rate, on U.S. Treasury securities adjusted to a constant maturity of one, three, five, seven, ten or thirty years or to some other constant maturity (as specified in the applicable Supplement) that the Federal Reserve Board publishes in the most recent edition of Federal Reserve Statistical Release No. H.15 (519) that is available to us.
+- The auction average (investment) yield, expressed as a per annum rate, on three-month or six-month U.S. Treasury bills as made available by the Treasury on its website www.treasurydirect.gov or other recognized electronic source that is available to us used for the purpose of displaying that rate under the caption "U.S. government securities/Treasury bills (secondary market)." - The weekly average yield, expressed as a per annum rate, on U.S. Treasury securities adjusted to a constant maturity of one, three, five, seven, ten or thirty years or to some other constant maturity (as specified in the applicable Supplement) that the Federal Reserve Board publishes in the most recent edition of Federal Reserve Statistical Release No. H.15 (519) that is available to us.